Editor’s note on August 19, 2019: This article originally published on March 15, 2018. We’ve updated it with our current favorites.

-We believe in the power of the outdoors—which usually means putting your phone down and getting out there.
-But sometimes, your smartphone is your window into a better time in the wild.
-We tapped our outdoor community to find the best apps available.
-These are the top eight hiking apps that will help you get out safer, smarter and speedier.
+We believe in the power of spending time outdoors—which usually means putting your phone down and getting out there.
+But sometimes, your smartphone helps improve your time in the wild.
+We asked our community to share their favorite outdoor apps and tested them out.
+Here are the top eight hiking apps.

-Sailors in the ancient world found their way via the stars.
-Although modern technology has replaced this, we still look to the stars in wonderment.
-With Star Walk you can identify the constellations above you when you’re on an evening hike or backpacking trip.
+With Star Walk 2, you can identify the constellations above you when you’re on an evening hike or backpacking trip.
 You can discover celestial objects, see how they move across the sky and figure out where to look for any stars or planets you want to see.
-My own amazement at the beauty of the stars exponentially increased by learning more about the night sky with the help of this app!
+The latest version of the app offers a real-time map of the sky, 3D models of constellations, augmented reality and even a section for astronomical news.
+If you have kiddos, or just want to gaze upward in wonderment, this is the app for you.

 4. Hiking Project